alanjameschapman/whiteboard/docs/TESTING.md

 #### HTML

-[W3C Markup Validation Service](https://validator.w3.org/) was used to validate the HTML files.
-The Django template language cannot be validated by URI using the W3C validator, so the HTML was copied and pasted into the direct input form for each page.
+[W3C Markup Validation Service](https://validator.w3.org/) was used to validate the HTML.
+The Django template language cannot be validated by URI using the W3C validator, so the rendered HTML was copied and pasted into the direct input form for each page.

 | Page | W3C URL | Screenshot | Notes | Pass |
 | :-: | :-: | :-: | :-: | :-: |